codethread/qmk.nvim/README.md

 ### lua

 - `:lua require('qmk').setup( <config> )`: setup qmk using your [config](#Configuration) (must be called before format, can be called repeatedly)
-- `:lua require('qmk').format(<buf id>)`: format a given buffer, or the current if <buf id> is not provided
+- `:lua require('qmk').format( <buf id ?> )`: format a given buffer, or the current if <buf id> is not provided

-### Autocommand
+### Autocommands

 The default settings will create an autocommand that formats your buffer on save.
+The name of the file can be changed with `auto_format_pattern`

 ## Debugging

-Getting your layout right may be a slightly iterative process, so I recomend the following:
+Getting your layout right may be a slightly iterative process, so I recommend the following:

 - open a scratch buffer next to your `keymap.c` file
 - get the buffer id of your `keymap.c` file with `:lua print(vim.api.nvim_get_current_buf())`